oovaa/dara/docs/api/API.md

 }
 ```

-**Note**: This endpoint requires Redis to be configured for session memory persistence.
-If Redis is not available, sessions will not persist between requests.
+**Note**: Session memory is now handled in-memory only.
+Redis is not required or used.

 ## 🚨 Error Handling